 The Stats SA food poverty line is equivalent to a person living on $2.34 a day, “which is almost double the international poverty line for extreme poverty ($1.25).”
 The report continues, “The LBPL is [purchasing power parity] $3.50 day and the UBPL is [purchasing power parity] $5.43, slightly above the highest international poverty line of purchasing power parity $5 referenced by the World Bank and other international agencies.
 When converted to purchasing power parity, the poverty lines for South Africa are above the most extreme international lines, but within the maximum used for international comparisons for developing countries.”

 As South Africans, we need to look to the future and see what we can individually and collectively do to change the state of poverty in South Africa.
-One compelling proposition involves the faciltitation of Public Private Partnerships, recognizing the efficiencies gained through the pairing of for-profit business organizations with both local government instituations and non-governmental humanitarian organizations (NGO’s).
+One compelling proposition involves the facilitation of Public Private Partnerships, recognizing the efficiencies gained through the pairing of for-profit business organizations with both local government institutions and non-governmental humanitarian organizations (NGO’s).
 What if an international business operation, collaborating locally, could field a technology-centric methodology for empowering local educational NGO’s with rural access to the global Internet?
 Open and available information is a primary component of individual engagement, education, empowerment, and ultimately, autonomy.

-This vision and the underlying philosphy are core to Delta Energy & Communications.
+This vision and the underlying philosophy are core to Delta Energy & Communications.
 At Delta, we believe in Profits with a Purpose to empower both local communities and local enterprise through our Delta Squared strategy, which emPOWERs businesses and their communities by working to solve both business and social issues in tandem.